Best Chicken fry masala recipe

 Later, I had requests repeatedly by my wife to make exactly the same.

 The recipe I will share is a simple and basic recipe with easily available ingredients that will make you lick your fingers clean.
-The best part of this chicken fry masala recipe is, you don’t need to marinate the chicken.
+The best part of this chicken fry masala recipe is, that you don’t need to marinate the chicken.
 So, this makes it apt for Bachelors too.

-The only ingredients needed are jeera/cumin seeds, onion, ginger garlic paste (freshly made or store-bought), green chilies, curry leaves, red chilly powder, turmeric powder, chicken masala, garam masala, lemon juice, and coriander leaves.
+For chicken fry masala ingredients needed are jeera/cumin seeds, onion, ginger garlic paste (freshly made or store-bought), green chilies, curry leaves, red chilly powder, turmeric powder, chicken masala, garam masala, lemon juice, and coriander leaves.
 Tomato can be added, but for me, it lowers the spice level of the dish.
 So, I avoid it.

 Though the ingredients are less, I specifically like the spiciness, tang, and aroma of curry leaves.

 Do you want to prepare a special chicken dish during the weekend?
 At the same time, with some easily available ingredients from your pantry?
 Give this simple chicken fry masala recipe a try, for a taste like never before!
-This is a mouth-watering chicken fry recipe that will be loved by all!
+This is a mouth-watering spicy chicken fry recipe that will be loved by all!

 Recommended brands for Chicken Masala powder: